KingJamesSong/DifferentiableSVD/README.md

 computing smooth SVD gradients are investigated.
 We also propose a new GCP meta-layer that uses SVD in the forward pass, and Pad\'e approximants in the backward propagation to compute the gradients.
 The results of the so-called SVD-Pad\'e achieve state-of-the-art results.

 ## Differentiable SVD Methods
+We implement a variety of end-to-end SVD methods in this repository.
+They include:
+- SVD-Pad\'e:
+- SVD-Taylor:
+- SVD-PI:
+- SVD-Newton:
+- SVD-Trunc:
+- SVD-TopN:
+- SVD-Original:
+In the task of global covaraince pooling, the SVD-Pad\'e achieves the best performances.
+You are free to try other methods in your research.

 ## Citation
 If you think the codes is helpful to your research, please consider cite our paper: